hujhax/austin-improv-wiki/Fandom.md

 | [[Neal Tibrewala]]}}
 }}

 *Fandom* was a mainstage show at [[The Hideout Theatre]].

+## Summary
 Dubbed 'improvised fanfiction', the show was an improv take on a different fan-beloved universe every week.
 The show opened with an [http://wiki.improvresourcecenter.com/index.php?title=Invocation invocation] on the subject of the show, and then moved into a half-hour of short-form games that riffed on that show's universe.
-After a ten-minute intermission, the cast would return to perform a forty-minute narrative based on that fandom.
+After a ten-minute intermission, the cast would return to perform a forty-minute narrative based on the fandom, perhaps drawing from successful elements in the first half's short-form games.

 In addition to its main run, the *Fandom* cast also performed a one-off *Buffy* narrative at [[The Institution Theater]] on 1/25/13, and took over [[The Free Fringe]] for one night on 3/7/13.